 Many times in life we are confronted with the unexpected.
 We had come face to face with an ultimatum.
 We had to expand our business or close.
 This meant we would need to hire employees and office space for our studio or to close the business entirely.
 We collectively opted to close.
 We were both moving into full-time careers and we believed the best choice of action would be to close the business.
 Event years later, we would often come across fans of ours and other artists at conventions.
 They would eagerly ask the location of our convention booth or what the new domain for our website was.
 While these burst of positive feedback and enthusiasm were greatly appreciated and noted.
 These reactions were entirely unexpected.

-Happiness is often awarded at the best times
+Happiness is Found at the Best Times

 I purchased my first Asian ball-jointed-doll the summer before last.
 I had designed a completely different character for my new lovely girl but, steadily, I realized she was Hitomi, the mascot for Keep A Fallen Star™.
 Once Hitomi was in my midst, I found myself designing new additions to my own personal wardrobe and hers.
 With a stabilized job and some extra allowance, I steadily began to purchase and design new products.
 Truthfully, with this newfound inspiration, it was only a matter of time before I re-launched my online shop!